Portrait Photography, Bondage, and Interview – The Premise

 There was a moment very awkward silence in class before Dennis replied, “Uhhhh.
 Before you actually submit it for review, would you mind sending it to me first, so I can be sure you don’t end up just taking photos of someone waving dildos at the camera?”

 Someone behind me whispered to another while giggling, “Oh my God, he actually said ‘dildo!'”

 “Sure,” I replied.
 “If it doesn’t measure up, I already have another project done that I can submit.”

 “Seriously?
 Why not just turn THAT one in..?”

 “I want to see if I can handle a potentially questionable topic tastefully, even IF it involves dildos.
 Also, there would be more than one person interviewed; I wanted to see if I can handle two women at once.”

 “Well, since you obviously put SOME thought into this already…”

-Portrait Photography and Interview Session – Multimedia Project
+Portrait Photography, Bondage, and Interview – Multimedia Project

-So, that weekend, Amber and I set up for a photoshoot and an interview in Amanda’s nightclub basement in Greenfield, Massachusetts.
+So, that weekend, Amber and I set up for an editorial portrait photoshoot and an interview in Amanda’s nightclub basement in Greenfield, Massachusetts.